TharinduRusira/calc-compiler/madduma.md

     br i1 %11, label %then1, label %whileEntry

 ****

-As a result, we can eliminate the entire %else3 block from the code
+As a result, we can eliminate the entire %else3 block from the code.
+It is observed that LLVM IR usually generates a lot of such bogus basic blocks that can be actually eliminated.

     br label %else3
     else3:                                            ; preds = %then1, %else